 On July 28, 2023, the arbitrator entered an interim award, which was superseded by a final award (the "Award") on September 29, 2023.
-The Award found that Eletson Gas had exercised the Option to acquire the Preferred Shares by transferring shares in two vessels owned by Eletson Gas to Levona.
+The Award found that Eletson Gas had exercised the Option to acquire the Preferred Shares by, among other things, transferring shares in two vessels owned by Eletson Gas to Levona.
 The Award further found that the Preferred Shares were transferred to the Nominees on March 11, 2022.
 The Award also assessed almost \$87 million in damages against Levona, plus fees, costs, and interest.
 None of those damages were awarded to Eletson Holdings.
 Instead, about half was awarded to the Nominees.
-On August 18, 2023, Eletson Holdings and Eletson Corp filed a petition in the United States District Court for the Southern District of New York (the "District Court") to confirm the Award.
-Among the findings they asked the District Court to approve is that the Preferred Shares were transferred to the Nominees.
-They also asked the District Court to approve the Award of compensatory and punitive damages in favor of Eletson Gas and the Nominees.